se-edu/learningresources/contents/elm/Elm.md

 Examples of LOC vs compile times [here](https://discourse.elm-lang.org/t/how-are-0-19-compile-times-for-50k-loc-projects/3680).

 Lastly, Elm bundle size is small.
-Since Elm's functions are pure, tree-shaking can be done automatically.
+Since Elm's functions cannot perform side effects, unused functions can be automatically removed.
 You can safely import a 1kLOC package only to use a one-liner function, and Elm can help you remove the 999 lines during compilation.

 ### Benefit: The Elm Way